+ REMEMBRANCE +

 Bob Lewis, SMC, partner in The Black Saddlery

-Charles Linck, Engineer neighbor who made animated figures for his Xmas Tree
+Charles Linck, Engineer neighbor, made animated figures for his Xmas Tree

 Hazel Linck, my mother's favorite neighbor